AtlantiaKing/That2DGameEngine/README.md

 The **ResourceManager** can be used to load fonts (only gets loaded once) and textures (gets loaded every time).
 The **TextureManager** can be used to load textures as well but these get cached (so they only get loaded once).
-Which method you use to load a texture is completely up to and the circumstances.
+Which method you use to load a texture is completely up to you and the circumstances.

 ### Input
 Every game needs some sort of input.
 This engine offers a whole range of possibilities inside the InputManager singleton.